Free Virginia Public Records: Divorces, Marriages, Warrants

 Vital Records: Virginia

-Vital records are Virginia public records that contain information regarding birth, death, marriage, and divorce certificates.
+Vital records contain information regarding birth, death, marriage, and divorce certificates.
 These records of life events are kept by the governmental authorities at both the county and state levels.8

 These records, such as the divorced percentage of people in every Virginia county, were also made available through the United States Census Bureau.